Dramatic video shows massive chunk of Seattle’s Pier 58 collapsing into Elliott Bay

 “I cannot overemphasize how extraordinarily fortunate we are there was no additional injury, with elements as big and heavy as they were” crashing down, added Marshall Foster, the office’s director.

 Built in 1974, Pier 58 is located between the Great Wheel and the Seattle Aquarium.
 The section that collapsed, at the north end of the pier, was supported by steel-encased concrete piles.
-But those piles had begun to fail, creating an unsteady weight.
+But those piles were found to be coming apart from the pier this summer, creating an unsteady weight, Foster said.

-The pier, also known as Waterfront Park, was discovered last month to be separating from the Elliott Bay Seawall, and that’s why the city ordered the pier to be demolished on an emergency schedule, Foster said.
+The pier, a public space with benches and telescopes also known as Waterfront Park, was discovered last month to be separating from the Elliott Bay Seawall, and that’s why the city ordered the pier to be demolished on an emergency schedule, Foster said.

+“The entire Pier 58 structure is in a uniform state of failure,” said an Aug.
+13 report that recommended the pier be removed within 90 days.

 At the time of the collapse, the workers were saw-cutting a concrete planter away from the pier, Foster said.
 They were working to remove as much weight as quickly as possible from the area supported by the steel-encased piles, Foster said.
 The workers had removed 20,000 pounds Saturday.